 I’m flying direct from Chiang Mai to Dong Hoi, Vietnam.
 This is remarkable.
 I had imagined this trip and even written it into a book I was writing, only I thought I would have to travel overland to Ubon Ratchatanni, then mosey through Laos and the Vietnam highlands, finally arriving at the China sea coast of North Vietnam.
 The roads on the map looked less than promising.
 The trip might have easily taken five days.
 Now, for the same price as flying to Ubon, I’m flying all the way to the coast, to Dong Hoi, a city I’ve never heard of.
 Sure seems to me like Fate and maybe even Fortune are working in my favor.

-I’ve been to Vietnam three times already, but this time I wanted to see the relatively unpopulated parts of the country, as Hanoi and Saigon are mega-cities If you’ve ever visited an Asian mega city, you might understand why I don’t want to return.
+I’ve been to Vietnam three times already, but this time I wanted to see the relatively unpopulated parts of the country, for Hanoi and Saigon are mega-cities.
+If you’ve ever visited an Asian mega city, you might understand why I don’t want to return.
 Asians have accustomed themselves to chaotic traffic and what we in the west would call “dangerous overcrowding.”
-But I wanted to see this part of the north, where our bombing missions were most aggressive.
+But I wanted to see this part of Vietnam’s north, where our bombing missions were most aggressive.
 Apparently there is unexploded ordinance all over the place.
 This was the area where Curtis LeMay vowed to “bomb them back into the stone age.”
 We did that so successfully in North Korea that even in the golden years of his retirement he hankered for a repeat performance.

 As I write this we’re flying over thickly forested land.
-I saw a big river which may or may not have been the Mekong.
+Below I saw a big river which may or may not have been the Mekong.
 There are no cities in sight.
-We’ve been flying for about forty minutes, which means we might have already crossed into Laos.
+We’ve been flying for about fifty minutes, which means we might have already crossed into Laos.
 Both Laos and Vietnam are very thin at this point, and we’ll land within thirty minutes.

 I take for granted that things will work out on this trip.
 I assume my ATM card will work in Dong Hoi, that my cellphone will tell me the name of the hotel I booked on Agoda.com, that the cab driver will not overcharge me as he takes me fro the airport to this hotel, on the beach, where rooms rent for twelve dollars a night!